(928) 362-1220

 What should I expect during my visit?

-You will be sent an email invitation to join virtual interview and testing sessions.
-Once you click on the link, we will be able to share information confidentially.
+An invitation to join virtual interview and testing sessions will be sent to your cell phone or email address.
+Once you click on the link or connect via your phone, we will be able to share information confidentially.
 We will start by discussing your history and current concerns.
 After your interview, we will work on a variety of tasks designed to measure cognitive abilities.
 You may be asked questions, complete digital and paper-pencil tests, and do other tasks that are similar to games or puzzles.
 Many of these tasks are easy to complete while others are more complex.
 You do not need to have advanced computer skills to complete your evaluation but you will need to be familiar with how to open an email and turn on and adjust your microphone and camera.
+If you have concerns about your familiarity with your computer or your cell phone, it is advisable to have access to a knowledgeable person who can be available for trouble shooting during the telehealth sessions as necessary.

 How long will the evaluation last?